What’s the most powerful tool in your teaching toolbox? Data.

 The important thing to remember about sharing data with students, note Berger, Rugen, and Woodfin, is that the data sharing needs to become part of classroom culture.
 It cannot be a sporadic event.
 Students must constantly collect and analyze data to fully integrate it into their learning journeys.

 Digital tools help facilitate the flow of data

 A consistent flow of data is crucial to keep students progressing in their learning.
 This is where digital tools can help.
-Thanks to technology, teachers have the ability to give students the immediate feedback that is so crucial to their personalized learning.
+Thanks to technology in the classroom, teachers have the ability to give students the immediate feedback that is so crucial to their personalized learning.